This post may contain affiliate links. Please see my disclosure policy for details.

 Where to stop for lunch between Cochin and Munnar

-On our way up to Munnar, my driver stopped at a traditional Keralan restaurant ‘Clay Oven’ that is really popular but most importantly hygienic and clean.
+On our way up to Munnar, my driver stopped at a traditional Malayali restaurant ‘Clay Oven’ which is really popular but most importantly hygienic and clean.

-I was recommended to have the traditional Keralan feast on a banana leaf and, they’re not lying when they say it is a FEAST!
+I was recommended to have the traditional Malayali feast on a banana leaf and, they’re not lying when they say it is a FEAST!

-I then washed it down with an freshly squeezed pineapple juice and I by that time I was ready to enter a food coma for the next few hours haha!
+I then washed it down with a freshly squeezed pineapple juice and by that time I was ready to enter a food coma for the next few hours haha!

 Where to stay in Munnar